fsoubelet/xibs/docs/faq.rst

 Geomettric or Normalized Emittances
 -----------------------------------

+.. admonition:: This section in short

+    Both can be used, simply set the `normalized_emittances` parameter accordingly when calling functions asking for emittances.
+    Where emittances are returned, the same type as the input ones can be expected.

 Some functions in ``xibs`` require emittances to be provided as input, for instance `~xibs.analytical.BjorkenMtingwaIBS.growth_rates`.
 In all such cases, while internally ``xibs`` uses geomtric emittances for computations (as they are the values used in the implemented formulae), it is possible to provide either the geometric or the normalized emittances.